Top 10 Concrete Moisture Questions

 8. Does the Rapid RH® Easy Reader ever need to be calibrated?

 No. The Easy Reader does not have any parts that require calibration.
 Each Smart Sensor has a calibrated unit embedded at the factory (and comes with an NIST-traceable calibration certificate), and all the Easy Reader does is simply display the information the Smart Sensor provides.
 It’s part of what makes the Rapid RH® an intelligent system that’s simple to use.

 9. Does the application of a moisture remediation product resolve, alleviate, or mitigate the effects of RH in concrete slabs that are in excess of recommended maximums?

 A mitigation product MIGHT help to limit the effects of high RH in concrete slabs BUT there are a number of important factors that will determine the ultimate outcome:

-10. I just tore up a floor that has no issues and had adhered to the concrete fine.
+10. I just tore up a floor that had no issues and was adhered to the concrete fine.
 Now I am getting ready to install a new floor and the concrete is testing high RH%s.
 How is this possible?

 Again, there are a number of factors that might be at play here:

 - Moisture intrusion that has not yet impacted the flooring

 If moisture has begun to impinge on the slab from a new source, it’s possible that the slab RH has been on the rise but that it has not yet reached critical levels.
 Moisture seepage through a vapor retarder with an insufficient perm rating, leaking plumbing, new groundwater sources, and other possible moisture intrusions can impact a concrete slab over time and will require remedial steps to correct before installing a new floor over the slab.
 Testing with the Rapid RH® can help spot potential problems before a new floor system is adversely affected.

 - The moisture tolerance of the original adhesive